CongducPham/LowCostLoRaGw/gw_advanced/README.md

 If you use the config_raspbian.sh script, it can do it for you because you already have to provide the last 5 bytes of the gateway eth0 interface MAC address to config_raspbian.

 To run an operational gateway, use option 0.
 Then use option 3 to verify whether all the processes have been launched.
 You can then use option 5 to see the logs in real time.
 To test the simple gateway, use option 1.
 If you access your gateway with ssh, using option 0 allows you to quit the ssh session and leave your gateway running.
 You can ssh at any time and use option 5 to see the latest packets that have been received.
 If you have the WiFi access point enabled you can use a smartphone with an ssh apps to log on 192.168.200.1 and launch cmd.sh from your smartphone.

-To stop the gateway, use option K.
+To stop the gateway, use option K. This option can also kill the gateway processes that are run at boot.

-Pay attention to option 6.
-If you configured your gateway to start at boot, then the LoRa gateway program is running under root identity.
-You can check this with option 3.
-In this case the log files are under /root/Dropbox/LoRa-test folder.
-Therefore use option 6 to follow the gateway post-processing log file instead of option 5.
-You can still kill all gateway related processes using option K. Then, either reboot your Raspberry, or use option 0 to interactively start the LoRa gateway under the pi identity.
-If you do so, then use option 5 to follow the gateway post-processing log file.